Endrit-Selita/Linux/Introduction to the Terminal.md

 - Install and configure software
 - Perform various administrative tasks

-When you type a command, the **shell** interprets it and returns the output.
-We'll cover the shell in more detail later, but for now, just know that it's what processes your commands.
+When you type a command, is interpreted by the **shell** and gives back the output.
+We will cover the shell in more detail later, but for now, just know that it's what processes your commands.

 ---